Adaptive Submodular Influence Maximization with Myopic Feedback: Myopic Feedback through Layered Graphs

-It can be easily verified that the two networks, the original and the layered one, are closely linked.
-The following lemma highlights the fact that computing $\tilde{f}_{\mathcal{G}}$ is equivalent to computing $f$ on the layered graph, i.e. $f_{\mathcal{G}^L}$. \begin{lemma} For seed set $\CS$ (with time indices) and realization $\phi$, it holds that $\tilde{f}_{\mathcal{G}}(\CS,\phi) = f_{\mathcal{G}^L}(\CS,\phi)$. \end{lemma} \begin{proof} It suffices to remark that the number of active nodes on layer $\CL_t$ is equal to the number of active nodes on $\mathcal{G}$ at time $t$.
+\begin{lemma} For seed set $\CS$ (with time indices) and realization $\phi$, it holds that $\tilde{f}_{\mathcal{G}}(\CS,\phi) = f_{\mathcal{G}^L}(\CS,\phi)$. \end{lemma} \begin{proof} It suffices to remark that the number of active nodes on layer $\CL_t$ is equal to the number of active nodes on $\mathcal{G}$ at time $t$.
 Summing up the active nodes of each layer $\CL_i$ is the same by applying $f$ on $\mathcal{G}^L$, which is equivalent to summing up the number of active nodes on $\mathcal{G}$ at each time-step. \end{proof} In our model, the time dependency is even stronger compared to previous models. \emph{Partial realizations} $\psi$ should now indicate the status of observed nodes and edges as well as the corresponding timesteps, as nodes can be active over multiple timesteps and edges can be crossed multiple times.
 Actually, we need to know up to which time step the $\psi$ contains observations.
 This leads to the next definition. \begin{definition} Let $\Psi$ be the set of all possible partial realizations.
 Time function $\mathcal{T} : \Psi \rightarrow \{1,\dots,T\}$ returns, for a particular $\psi$, the largest time index from observed nodes and edges, and $1$ if $\psi = \emptyset$. \end{definition} In a nutshell, choosing $v$ as a seed node having observed $\psi$ with $\mathcal{T}(\psi) = t \leq T$, is the same as choosing $v_t$ as a seed node in the layered graph, since the process is now at time $t$.
 In this point, let us provide a last definition. \begin{definition} The marginal gain of choosing $v$ as a seed node, having observed $\psi$ with $\mathcal{T}(\psi) = t$, and for the ground truth realization $\phi$ of the network, is defined as: